Michigan State University: Student organizations

-The Student Services Building houses the MSU Department of Student Life, as well as ASMSU and the Greek governing councils.
+The Student Services Building houses the MSU Division of Student Affairs, as well as ASMSU and the Greek governing councils.

 The Associated Students of Michigan State University (ASMSU) is the all-university undergraduate student government of Michigan State University.
 It was unusual among university student governments for its decentralized bicameral structure, and the relatively non-existent influence of the Greek system.
 The structure has since changed to a single General Assembly as part of reorganization in the late 2000s.
 ASMSU representatives are nonpartisan and many are elected in noncompetitive races.
 Some services they offer include free blue books, low-cost copies and printing, free yearbooks, interest free loans, funding for student organizations, free legal consultation, and iClicker and graphing calculator rentals.

 Students pay $21 per semester to fund the functions of the ASMSU, including stipends for the organization's officers and activities throughout the year.
 Some students have criticized ASMSU for not having enough electoral participation to gain a student mandate.
 Turnout since 2001 has hovered between 3 and 17 percent, with the 2006 election bringing out 8% of the undergraduate student body.

 Student-run organizations beyond student government also have a large impact on the East Lansing/Michigan State University community.
 Student Organizations are registered through the Department of Student Life, which currently has a registry of over 800 student organizations.

 The Eli Broad College of Business includes 27 student organizations of primary interest to business students.
 The three largest organizations are the Finance Association (FA), the Accounting Student Association (ASA), and the Supply Chain Management Association (SCMA).
 The SCMA is the host of the university's largest major specific career fair.
 The fair attracts over 100 companies and over 400 students each year.

 Activism

 Activists have played a significant role in MSU history.
 During the height of the Vietnam War, student protests helped create co-ed residence halls, and blocked the routing of Interstate 496 through campus.
 In the 1980s, Michigan State students convinced the university to divest the stocks of companies doing business in apartheid South Africa from its endowment portfolio, such as Coca-Cola.
 In 2011, a student group staged a large sit-in protest in the university President's office as the culmination of multiple years of attempting to convince the administration to transition from coal energy production to 100% clean energy.
 In 2019, Michigan Governor Gretchen Whitmer joined the Lansing Women's March, standing with victims of sexual assault on campus.
-Following the February 13th shooting on campus which killed three students, a student group organized a peaceful protest on the steps of the Michigan State Capitol.
+Following the February 13 shooting on campus which killed three students, a student group organized a peaceful protest on the steps of the Michigan State Capitol.
 This protest quickly led to new gun control bills being passed within the Michigan state legislature.

 MSU has many student groups focused on political change.
 Graduate campus groups include the Graduate Employees Union and the Council of Graduate Students.